stianloader/GslStarplane/README.md

 output.

-**NOTE**: I am aware that QuiltMC (the organisation behind Quiltflower) has had a serious internal disruption on the 20th April of 2023.
-However due to the relatively recent events it remains to be seen what the actual effects are.
-In the event that the organisation pulls the plug, gslStarplane will pivot to other alternatives.
-However as Quiltflower is present on the maven central no imminent harm can be done.
+**NOTE**: I am aware that QuiltMC (the organisation behind Quiltflower) has had a serious internal disruption starting from the 20th April of 2023.
+Due to the organisation seemingly not being aware of the importance of good wording (please: be aware that words are the most important thing ever if you intend to intend to depos someone.
+Using wording that can only be described as counter- productive is stupid), I have been banned on Quilt's toolchain discord.
+I thus deem it likely that I have been completely banned from the entirety of the quilt project.
+The current strategy is to just wait and hope that they forget that I am banned.
+Should that not work, Quiltflower will probably get forked by us (or we use a fork from an organisation that suffered a similar fate).

 ## Roadmap